justinemcauliffe/CMPT-220L-903-21S/SemesterProject/ReadMe.md

 when I input the value 6.

-Next, I have a print statement "This prints the root value" and then the found the root by calling the root's value of binary search tree, which is 6.
+Next, I have a print statement "This prints the root value" and then found the root by calling the root's value of binary search tree, which is 6.

 Then, I have a print statement "This prints the height of the